-The best video doorbells are a great upgrade for everyone, but can help different people in different ways.
-For more vulnerable people, they enables you to see who's there without unlocking anything.
-For people with mobility issues, it means you don't need to rush to answer.
+The best video doorbells will benefit anyone, and can help different people in different ways.
+For more vulnerable people, they enable you to see who's there without unlocking anything.
+For people with mobility issues, they mean you don't need to rush to answer.
 For absolutely anyone, it means you need never miss a delivery, or you can always miss cold callers.

-Smart camera doorbells are usually also able to be part of larger smart home systems, so you could connect them to the best smart bulbs, for example, so the lights change when someone presses the button, or to the best smart speakers so that a chime plays all over the house.
+Most smart camera doorbells also work as part of big smart home systems, so you could connect them to the best smart bulbs, for example, so the lights change when someone presses the button, or to the best smart speakers so that a chime plays all over the house, and you can chat with whoever's at the door right from your Echo.

 These video doorbells are now more affordable than ever before, and a breeze to install to: many models don't require any wiring at all, and fitting is usually a question of some basic work with a drill or some adhesive.
 The lowest prices on the web at the moment are shown next to our picks, but do take a look at our best cheap Ring Video Doorbell deals, too!